dstnbrkr/componentkit/_docs/datasource-gotchas.md

 #### Always ask the datasource for the model corresponding to an index path

-The datasource maintains an internal data-structure which is the only source of truth for the corresponding `UICollectionView` or `UITableView`.
-For this reason you should query the datasource to get information associated to a certain indexPath, any other source of data may be out of sync with the current state of the list view.
+The datasource maintains an internal data structure which is the only source of truth for the corresponding `UICollectionView` or `UITableView`.
+For this reason you should query the datasource to get information associated with a certain indexPath.
+Any other source of data may be out of sync with the current state of the list view.

-For instance to access the model associated to a certain index path using a `CKCollectionViewDataSource` you can use :
+For instance to access the model associated to a certain index path using a `CKCollectionViewDataSource` you can use:

 ```objc++
 [datasource objectAtindexPath:indexPath];